Alfred University: Colleges and schools

 Alfred University has 47 majors across its four colleges and schools.
 Alfred's four private colleges are The College of Liberal Arts and Sciences, The College of Professional Studies, The Inamori School of Engineering, and The Graduate School.
 The School of Business is part of The College of Professional Studies.

 The New York State College of Ceramics (NYSCC) consists of the School of Art and Design, with its own dean, and four state-supported materials programs cross-organized within Alfred University's School of Engineering.
 The College of Ceramics is functioning technically as a "holding entity" for the fiscal support of the state programs and the NYSCC mission.
 The unit head assists with budget preparation for the two aforementioned AU schools and the NYSCC-affiliated Scholes Library of Ceramics (part of the campuswide, unified AU library system), and acts in a liaison role to SUNY.

 The School of Art and Design, technically a sub-unit of the College of Ceramics but autonomously run with its own dean, is further subdivided into divisions.
 A visit to the school in 2009 led media historian Siegfried Zielinski to state that Alfred is "the center of alchemy for the 21st century."
 Alfred's School of Engineering (also autonomously run with its own dean) currently has four state-supported programs and two privately endowed programs.

+Partnerships

+Alfred University maintains a research agreement with the China University of Geosciences in Wuhan.
+Alfred University also hosted a Confucius Institute supported by the China University of Geosciences since 2009.
+The partnerships gained attention in 2023 when the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party announced a probe into them over national security concerns.
+In June 2023, Alfred University announced that it was closing its Confucius Institute but did not state that it would end its partnership with the China University of Geosciences.